abstra-app/template-workflows-stock-market/README.md

-# Selenium example
+# Stock market workflow template

-This example shows how to use selenium with Abstra cloud
+This is a template for a workflow that uses selenium to check stock market informations.

 ## Requirements